Lesson video

 So take a look at my passage again.

-What sentence types can you see here that I've used to increase the text cohesion.
+What sentence types can you see here that I've used to increase the text cohesion?
+Pause the video and see what you can spot.

-Hopefully you spotted that this first sentence has an adverbial complex and compound sentence together.
+Well done, hopefully you spotted that this first sentence has an adverbial complex and compound sentence together.

-So we've got "as" our subordinating conjunction starting the adverbial clause, "As we plodded up the steep hill."
-And then I've got two main clauses joined together with "and", "birds through past us and lambs leaped around us."
-So it's both adverbial complex and compound.
+So we've got as, our subordinating conjunction starting the adverbial clause, "As we plodded at the steep hill," and then I've got two main clauses joined together with and.

-The next sentence is adverbial complex sentence again.
+The next sentence is an adverbial complex sentence again, we've got, "When we got tired," as our adverbial clause.

-Then I've got a non-finite complex sentence, "Enjoying the beautiful views" is our non-finite (ing) clause.
+Then I've got a non-finite complex sentence, "Enjoying the beautiful views," is our non-finite -ing clause.

-Well done, if you've you spotted those.
+Well done if you spotted those.

 So here's your final task for this lesson.